styliteag/blog/content/pages/about.en.md

 # About Stylite AG

-Wir sind specialists in **ZFS, security, and Docker solutions**, providing enterprise-grade storage and containerization expertise.
+We are specialists in **ZFS, security, and Docker solutions**, providing enterprise-grade storage and containerization expertise.

 ## Our Focus Areas